RichardBekoe/fullstack-interview-task/README.md

 A request for a new admin feature has been received

+## Deliverables

+- New and updated routes

+- Admin - localhost:8083
+- `/admin/investments/:id` get an investment record by id using the admin service

 ## Requirements

 - An admin is able to generate a csv formatted report showing the values of all user holdings